 All nutrients should be included in a well-balanced diet, even fats and salt (sodium), however most people tend to eat too much fats, sugars and salt, which can lead to some serious health problems, whereas other, healthier nutrients get ignored.
 In general, suspect nutrients offer way more calories per gram than their healthier counterparts do, which might make conjuring up a balanced diet plan trickier than it has to be.

-In FDA labels suspect ingredients are listed in yellow, whereas their healthier counterparts are listed in blue, in an attempt to make the label easier to read.
+In FDA labels suspect ingredients are listed in yellow, whereas their healthier counterparts are listed in blue, in an attempt to make the label easier to read

-The footnote section of a food label, when included, will feature the ingredients the food product is made of, according to weight percentage.
 The top three listings are its key ingredients, and should give you a good idea of where the products’ fats, sugar and salt are coming from.

 High in fat ingredients names include animal fat, beef fat, butter, chocolate, milk solids, coconut oil, milk, cream, and many more.
 Ingredients that include a lot of sugar can be listed as dextrose, glucose, fructose, maple syrup, corn syrup, honey, etc. Other ingredients, which contain a lot of salt, are baking powder, celery salt, garlic salt, yeast extract, sea salt, rock salt, and more.

 If you find yourself overseas, and you notice that the footnote of your food label looks different, you should know that some foreign food labels’ footnotes always remain the same, no matter the product they’re on; it’s sort of a general guideline, which lists the recommended daily intake of certain nutrients, based on a 2000 calorie diet (on the left), and on a 2500 calorie diet (on the right).